 I usually cycle with a pair of SPD shoes and pedals, but for this particular bike tour I wanted to only pack a single pair of shoes, so I opted for flat bike pedals and a single pair of firm-soled hiking shoes.
 My shoes did get wet on occasion, but in the end this choice worked out okay.

-The Axiom DLX Streamliner is an inexpensive rear bicycle rack with a narrower profile than many other rear bike racks.
+The Axiom DLX Streamliner Disc is an inexpensive rear bicycle rack with a narrower profile than many other rear bike racks.
 This ultimately reduces the space at the top of the rack for carrying gear (or in my case, my solar charger), but otherwise it’s a good, inexpensive bike rack.
+Also comes in a non-disc version.

-I wasn’t sure if I’d need to buy new fenders for my bicycle, as the 650b wheel/tire size is totally new to me, but as it turns out, the inexpensive 26 inch fenders produced by Planet Bike that I’ve used on my previous bike tours worked just fine.
+I wasn’t sure if I’d need to buy new fenders for my bicycle, as the 650b wheel/tire size is totally new to me, but as it turns out, the inexpensive fenders produced by Planet Bike that I’ve used on my previous bike tours worked just fine.
+The Cascadia model is a bit more rugged and comes in a number of sizes.

-I’ve got two of these water bottle cages mounted to the frame of my touring bicycle.
+I’ve got two of these reliable Delta water bottle cages mounted to the frame of my touring bicycle.

 The Ortlieb Bike-Packer Plus panniers are my favorite bicycle touring bags.
-They’re large enough to carry all my gear, completely waterproof, and good looking.
+They’re large enough to carry all my gear, completely waterproof, and good-looking.
 The pannier is shown here with a shoulder strap, but I don’t pack or carry that strap with me when I’m touring.
 This is the same pannier I’ve been traveling with for many, many years.
+Plus, you can support Bicycle Touring Pro and buy yours from the store!

-The Ortlieb Ultimate6 Handlebar Bag is one of my most-commonly used pieces of gear.
+The Ortlieb Ultimate6 Handlebar Bag is one of my most commonly used pieces of gear.
 I use this large handlebar bag to carry my wallet, cameras, and various bicycle tools.
 When I go into a supermarket or leave my bicycle for any length of time, my handlebar bag comes with me.
+Plus, you can support Bicycle Touring Pro and buy yours from the store!

-I’ve been using this Knog Blinder Circle USB bike light for several years now and it continues to function well for my travels by bike.
+I’ve been using this Knog Blinder Road for several years now and it continues to function well for my travels by bike.
 I rarely use it on the bicycle (mostly just for cycling through tunnels), but I do use it quite often as a light for the inside of my tent in the evenings.

-The Blackburn Central 50 rear bicycle light has worked well for me on previous bike tours, so I opted to bring it with me on this bike tour as well.
+The Blackburn Dayblazer rear light has worked well for me on previous bike tours, so I opted to bring it with me on this bike tour as well.
 The battery lasts quite a while and I never had any other problems with the light during my travels.

 I use this short bungee cord to carry my tripod and solar charger on the top of my rear bicycle rack.